BhavyaAkhila/DSA-Journey/3875. Construct Uniform Parity Array I/README.md

 # 3875.
 Construct Uniform Parity Array I
-You are given an array nums1 of n distinct integers.
+You are given an array nums1 of n distinct integers

 You want to construct another array nums2 of length n such that the elements in nums2 are either all odd or all even.